BraJCaz/CECS427Assignment6/README.md

 # CECS 427 Sec 1
 # Due Date: 5/11/2025
 # Objective
-- This assignment requires us to understand cascade effects because the Susceptible-Infectious-Recovered-Suseptible (SIRS) model will create a program
+- This assignment requires us to understand cascade effects because the Susceptible-Infectious-Recovered-Suseptible (SIRS) model will create a program to validate whether a set of selected initiated triggers can complete a cascade.
+-